sagemath/trac_to_gh/Issue 5204.md

 # Issue 5204: simon_two_descent -- bug in the interface when number field has variable name 'x'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5204

 Original creator: was